Work begins on US$200M deep-water harbour - Guyana Chronicle

 According to Dr. Narine, CGX Energy Inc. has a policy to train Guyanese if a position can be filled by them without affecting the efficiency of the company.

-Noting that all of the company’s board members are Guyanese, along with a manager, Dr. Narine said that recently 20 Texans were turned down to conduct a geo-chemical survey and instead 30 Guyanese were trained to do the job.
+Noting that all of the company’s board members are Guyanese, along with a manager, Dr. Narine said that recently 20 Texans were turned down to conduct a geo-chemical survey and instead 30 Guyanese will be trained to do the job.

 He said the training of Guyanese where possible is a worthwhile investment.